Red-Hibbert-Group/Falak-Runner-game/README.md

 # 🧞‍♂️ Falak Runner 🌊

-A magical 2D side-scrolling adventure game featuring baby Aladdin and Moana, built with Next.js 15, TypeScript, Tailwind CSS, and Phaser 3.
+A magical 2D side-scrolling adventure game featuring AGAM and NIDHI, built with Next.js 15, TypeScript, Tailwind CSS, and Phaser 3.

+**📱 Note: This game is optimized for landscape mode.
+On mobile devices, please rotate your phone for the best experience.**

 ## 🚀 Quick Start